Brigita Krašovec: Senior

-In 2021, she made her World Cup debut in March, in Sofia, Bulgaria, where she placed 51st in the all-around.
+In 2021, Krašovec made her World Cup debut in March, in Sofia, Bulgaria, where she placed 51st in the all-around.

-In 2023, she won the silver medal in the all-around at the Slovenian National Championships and three gold and one bronze medal in the apparatus finals.
-She was selected to represent Slovenia and make her senior European Championships debut at the 2023 European Championships in Baku, Azerbaijan, together with teammates Ekaterina Vedeneeva and Ela Polak.
+In 2023, Krašovec won the silver medal in the all-around at the Slovenian National Championships and three gold and one bronze medal in the apparatus finals.
+She was selected to represent Slovenia, and mdke her senior European Championships debut at the 2023 European Championships in Baku, Azerbaijan, together with teammates Ekaterina Vedeneeva and Ela Polak.
 Krašovec placed 25th in the ball qualifications and 21st in the clubs qualifications.
 In August, she made her debut at the World Championship in the senior category in Valencia, Spain, as part of a team with Ekaterina Vedeneeva and Ela Polak.
 She placed 33rd in the ball qualifications and 31st in Ccubs.

 In 2024, Krašovec competed at the Baku World Cup, where she took 28th place in the all-around.
 She won the bronze medal in the all-around at Slovenian National Championships and four gold medals in the apparatus finals, making it her most successful senior Nationals.
 She took 23rd place in the all-around at the World Challenge Cup Portimao, with her best apparatus result being 15th place with the hoop.

-In 2025, she started her season at the International Tournament Sofia Cup, where she ended in 6th place in the all-around and qualified to three apparatus finals.
+In 2025, Krašovec started her season at the International Tournament Sofia Cup, where she ended in 6th place in the all-around and qualified to three apparatus finals.
 On 25-27 April, she competed at the World Cup Tashkent, where she took 38th place in the all-around.
 On 16 May, she won her first senior Slovenian national all-around title.
 She also won gold medals in all apparatus finals but ball, where she won bronze.
-She was selected to represent Slovenia at the 2025 European Championships in Tallinn, Estonia, together with teammates Ela Polak and Dora Valant.
+Krašovec was selected to represent Slovenia at the 2025 European Championships in Tallinn, Estonia, together with teammates Ela Polak and Dora Valant.
 She took 36th place in all-around qualifications and failed to qualify to all-around final due to mistakes in her ribbon routine.
 Her best placement was with ball - 22nd place.
-She won the Shooting star award, being recognised as an inspiration for the future generation of gymnasts and the general public alike.
+She won the Shooting Star award, being recognised as an inspiration for the future generation of gymnasts and the general public alike.

-She qualified for the 2025 World Championships, but she declined her spot, which was later given to Alja Ponikvar.
+Krašovec qualified for the 2025 World Championships, but she declined her spot, which was later given to Alja Ponikvar.
 On July 24, she announced via her Instagram profile that she was taking a break from the sport.